-Ms Lewis, acknowledging that the backlog has never been greater for Cancer Services, asked whether there is data being captured on prognosis to ascertain the impact due to the delays in assessments.
-Highlighting the challenges in defining harm and how to capture the information in light of the wider context, Mr Jones commented that it may be helpful for the Committee to receive a deep dive in to Cancer Information Support Services to get an insight in to the impact the delays have had on individual patients which Ms Lewis agreed would be helpful.
+Ms Lewis, acknowledging that the backlog has never been greater for Cancer Services, asked whether data is being captured on prognosis, to ascertain the impact due to the delays in assessments.
+Highlighting the challenges in defining harm and how to capture the information in light of the wider context, Mr Jones commented that it may be helpful for the Committee to receive a deep dive in to Cancer Information Support Services to gain an insight in to the impact the delays have had on individual patients; which Ms Lewis agreed would be helpful.

+KJ/LH

 The Committee RECEIVED ASSURANCE from the mitigating actions in place and the number of patients waiting in excess of 62 days has reduced by 47% since July 2022.

-The Committee NOTED that while current performance is variable whilst the balance of the provided of the performance is variable whilst the provided of the provided of the provided of the provided of the performance is variable whilst the provided of the performance of the performance of the provided of the performance of th KJ/LH backlog is being addressed the backlog, improvement is anticipated from January 2023 QSEC REAL TIME DEMAND AND CAPACITY ROLL OUT PLAN (22)120 Ms Mandy Davies presented an update on the roll out plan of the Real Time Demand and Capacity (RTDC) programme in Hywel Dda University Health Board following the pilot success in Glangwili Hospital, highlighting the improvement in discharge times in hours.
-The approach which creates a tool to identify key challenges to mitigate risks and allow hospitals to respond to changes in the environment which could be impacting upon discharge.
-Members noted key learning from the pilot such as areas to improve engagement and ownership and ensuring alignment with the Transforming UEC Programme.
+The Committee NOTED that while current performance is variable whilst the backlog is being addressed the backlog, improvement is anticipated from January 2023

+REAL TIME DEMAND AND CAPACITY ROLL OUT PLAN

+Ms Mandy Davies presented an update on the roll out plan of the Real Time Demand and Capacity (RTDC) programme in HDdUHB following the pilot success in Glangwili Hospital, highlighting the improvement in discharge times in hours.
+The approach uses a tool to identify key challenges to mitigate risks and facilitate hospitals to respond to changes in the environment which could be impacting upon discharge.
+Members noted key learning from the pilot, such as areas to improve engagement and ownership and ensuring alignment with the Transforming UEC Programme.

 Ms Marilize Preez shared the Allied Health Professionals (AHP) video which provides a summary of the key principles to ensure patients are discharged from hospital as efficiently and quickly as possible if appropriate.
 Communication and planning are key and the approach aims to optimise patient experience from the moment of admission.

-Mrs Judith Hardisty enquired whether there is sufficient evidence on the positive impact of implementing the programme, and in response Ms Preez noted evidence of a reduction in patients hospital stay as part of the pilot within the Elective Care Service.
+Mrs Hardisty enquired whether there is sufficient evidence on the positive impact of implementing the programme and, in response, Ms Preez noted evidence of a reduction in patients' hospital stay as part of the pilot within the Elective Care Service.
 In terms of Emergency Care, artificial intelligence systems will support the programme.

 Providing further context, Ms Preez explained that there is a national drive to improve patient flow, providing an example of avenues to explore such as revising authorisation processes for weekend discharge.

-Mrs Rayani updated Members that as part of the enhanced monitoring actions, the RTDC will be built upon and implemented across all hospital sites as a tool to support the transforming UEC and will be supported by Improvement Cymru.
+Mrs Rayani advised Members that, as part of the enhanced monitoring actions, the RTDC will be built upon and implemented across all hospital sites as a tool to support the transforming UEC and will be supported by Improvement Cymru.

 The Committee RECEIVED ASSURANCE from the update provided on the implementation of the RTDC approach.

-QSEC DEEP DIVE CRITICAL CARE SERVICES
+DEEP DIVE CRITICAL CARE SERVICES